subirvarma/GeneralCognitics/_posts/2023-6-14-Autonomous_Systems.md

 Forming a World Model is only one aspect of how an Intelligent Agent works.
 The other critical function is to be able to formulate an Action plan, which ultimately result in successful completion of the task assigned to the Agent.
 The Decision Tree diagram shown in Figure 3 is a useful reference to keep in mind, since we will see that most planning techniques fit within this framework.

 ## Chain of Thought (CoT) Prompting and Self Consistency with CoT

-LLMs were originally prompted by asking them to respond or solve a problem by posing the question, with the expectation being that the LLM with respond with the appropriate answer.
-This technique worked well for simpler problems, but researchers dicovered that if the solution to the problem involved multistep reasoning, then the simple prompt did not work very well.
+LLMs were originally prompted by asking them to respond or solve a problem by posing a question as a prompt, with the expectation being that the LLM will complete the prompt with the appropriate answer.
+This technique worked well for simpler problems, but researchers dicovered that if the solution to the problem involved multistep reasoning, then simple prompting did not work very well.
 [Wei et.al.](https://arxiv.org/abs/2201.11903) showed that the results could be considerably improved if the LLM was prompted using a prompting technique that they called 'Chain of Thought' or CoT prompting.

 ![](https://subirvarma.github.io/GeneralCognitics/images/agent18.png)